pinkkila/stories/guide/cicd-guide.md

 ### Spring Cloud AWS Secrets Manager

-- Because we are later hosting database in AWS and use **AWS Secrets Manager** for storing and managing database credentials, we can use *Spring Cloud AWS Secrets Manager* dependency
+- Since we will later host our database on AWS and store the credentials in AWS Secrets Manager, we can use the Spring Cloud AWS Secrets Manager dependency to load them automatically.
-- Add dependency to `build.gradle` (For some reason the version number is needed in this particular dependency.
+- Add the dependency to `build.gradle` (For some reason the version number is needed in this particular dependency.
 Check out the latest from [Maven Central](https://mvnrepository.com/artifact/io.awspring.cloud/spring-cloud-aws-starter-secrets-manager)):

 ```
     implementation 'io.awspring.cloud:spring-cloud-aws-starter-secrets-manager:3.4.0'
 ```

-- Create a `application-aws.yaml` file.
+- Create a new configuration file named `application-aws.yaml`.
-    - Now you should have two application.yaml files: `application.yaml` and `application-aws.yaml`.
+- You should now have two application files: application.yaml (the default profile) and application-aws.yaml (the aws profile).
-    - application.yaml is automatically used as *"default"* profile and application-aws is used as *"aws"* profile.
-- Next add following configuration to the `application-aws.yaml`:
+- Add the following configuration to `application-aws.yaml`:

 ```yaml
 spring: